alexyuly/chil/README.md

 ### Schema files

 The source code for a Chil component is expressed as a YAML file called a "schema file", with an extension of `.schema`.
 A schema file consists of a dictionary which defines a set of channels for a component.
 A channel consists of a name mapped to a delegate.
-A delegate is a reference to a channel of an object.
-Such objects and their channels are strictly private to the component.
+A delegate is a reference to a channel of an object, which is a "child" of the top-level component.
+Child objects and their channels are strictly private to the component.

 Every schema must have at least one channel.
+Each channel outputs values from its delegate's output to the component output.
 Most schemas have a `main` channel, which is the "default channel" for all values sent to an instance of the component at an unspecified or undefined channel.
 Some schemas, instead of or in addition to `main`, have a `head` channel, to which no values can be sent.
-While `main` should be used to delegate the primary data flow through the component in response to incoming values, `head` is used to produce original values.
+All channels other than `head` are called "input channels", because they receive incoming values, while `head` is "private" and can't receive input values.

 The private objects referenced within a component are themselves instances of components.
 Some special "connection components" are native to Chil, which define a limited set of composable communication conventions for objects.
+Oftentimes, a connection channel is the delegate of a component channel.
+Connection channels are constructed with other channels.

+TODO: Revise and organize a lot of this writing.

+### Components

+A component is the fundamental unit of computation in Chil.
+It encapsulates instances of other components.

+#### Objects

+An object is an instance of a component.

+#### Applications

+An application is an object which is the root of an object tree.